browserengineering/book/book/animations.md

 display list into the _old_ composited layers and a _new_ draw display list.
 To do this we'll need to know how the new and old display lists are related, and what parts of the display list changed.
-For this purpose we'll add a `node` field to each display item, storing the node that painted it, as a sort of identifier:
+For this purpose we'll add a `node` field to each display item, storing the node that painted it, as a sort of identifier:^[Note that the browser thread can never *access* that node, since it is owned by another thread.
+But it can use the node as an identifier.]

 ``` {.python}
 class VisualEffect: